mikechambers/mikechambers.github.io/source/_posts/2003-06-10-whats-in-your-headphones.markdown

 Anyways, I have been doing a lot of programing and writing lately, which means that I have had a chance to listen to a lot of music.
 So, I am curious what the Flash community listens to when they are swamped with work and have Flash open 24/7.

-So, what is playing in your headphones (or iPod, or 8-track, etc&#8230;).
+So, what is playing in your headphones (or iPod, or 8-track, etc...).
 I have been listening to a lot of Chemical Brothers and Crystal Method lately (see bottom right).